-Graphic Design: The words that come to mind when I flip through this book are quaint, rustic and poppy.
-The authors quarky personality seems to pop in the font choice for the titles of the recipe and occasional 'hand-written' font for some select recipes.
-The pages are neither packed with too many words or too empty that it’s just a waste of space, with a good flow throughout the pages.
+The words that come to mind when I flip through this book are quaint, rustic and poppy.
+The author's quirky personality seems to pop in the font choice for the titles of the recipe and occasional 'hand-written' font for some select recipes.
+The pages are neither packed with too many words or too much empty space.
+There's a good flow throughout the pages.
 The images almost feel faded and worn, giving you the feeling they were taking in your grandmother's garden long ago.

-Recipe Quality: The recipes are great.
+The recipes are great.
 Simple and easy to follow making beautiful dishes seem easy and uncomplicated.
-Most are broken down into steps in which the beginning of the chapter the basics are explained with the recipes later using the steps and recipe you have already worked through.
+Most are broken down into steps.
+In the beginning of the chapter, the basics are explained with the recipes.
+Later, using the steps and recipe you have already worked through.

-Personality: Although I own cookbooks on regional cuisine from other parts of the world, this is the first book that transported me to another place somewhere between tea parties in Ireland and a catering business in Amsterdam.
-The author seems to genuinely believe in herself, her partners and her view on cooking.
-From preparing healthy filling lunches to desserts that will be enjoyed and vanish in moments her outlook doesn't seem tainted by commercialism that we often overlook of our own celebrity chefs, and is purely showcasing her desire to cook real food.
-There is even a section for dog treats, a character we see multiple times in the photographs throughout the pages.
+Although I own cookbooks on regional cuisine from other parts of the world, this is the first book that transported me to another place.
+Somewhere between tea parties in Ireland and a catering business in Amsterdam.
+The author seems to genuinely believe in herself, her partners, and her view on cooking.
+From preparing healthy filling lunches to desserts that will be enjoyed and vanish in moments, her outlook doesn't seem tainted by commercialism that we often overlook of our own celebrity chefs, and is purely showcasing her desire to cook real food.
+There is even a section for dog treats!
+The dog is a character seen multiple times in the photographs throughout the pages.